helnik/helnik.github.io/_posts/2024-06-12-Ingest and route data from EventHub to ADX.md

 ```

-- Create EventData to add to the batch:<br>
+- Create EventData to add to the batch <br>
 The `EventData` class in C# is a fundamental component of the `Azure.Messaging.EventHubs` library, designed to encapsulate the data payload that you wish to send to an Azure Event Hub.
 Each instance of `EventData` represents a single event, containing the event's body as a byte array, along with optional properties and system properties that can be used for metadata and **routing** purposes.

 ```c#